-In addition to the services listed above, Medicaid and CHPlus members can also obtain immunizations, TB and HIV counseling, and testing services from public health clinics without a PCP referral or plan approval.
+In addition to the services listed above, Medicaid and CHPlus members can also obtain immunizations, TB and HIV counseling, and testing services from public health clinics without plan approval.

-Medicaid members may also get the following services without a PCP referral from any provider that will accept their Medicaid card:
+Medicaid members may also get the following services from any provider that will accept their Medicaid card:

 - Family planning, reproductive health services.